Coin Flip vs Spinner vs Dice — Which Method Is Best?

 Which randomization method is most fair?

-Which method is fastest for quick decisions?
+Which method is fastest for making quick decisions?

 Conclusion: Choose the Right Tool